AmitVerma-01/AmitVerma-01-email-parser-responder-using-ai/README.md

 ## Features

 - Automatically labels incoming emails based on their content.
+  - Labels assigned:
+    - Interested
+    - Not Interested
+    - More Information
 - Generates and sends replies to emails.
 - Utilizes the Gemini API for AI-driven label and reply generation.
 - Integrates with the Gmail API for email processing.